juanis2112/Spyder-Workshop/README.md

 Now, we want to evaluate the relationships between the variables in our data set.
 For this, we have written a function in the file 'utils.py' which should be in the same folder of your workshop.

-16. Import the function
+16. Import the function from this file, to be able to use it

 ```python
 from utils import (aggregate_by_year, plot_correlations)
 ```

-from this file, to be able to use it.

 17. Plot the correlations between the variables using the command